dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Booting Windows error: `OCB: StartImage failed - Already started`

 This is due to OpenCore getting confused when trying to boot boot Windows and acidentally thinking it's booting OpenCore.
-This can be avoided by either adding a custom drive path under entires and have Windows with it's bootloader renamed *or* move Windows to it's own drive
+This can be avoided by either move Windows to it's own drive *or* adding a custom drive path under BlessOverride.
+See [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more details.

 ## iASL warning, # unresolved